MoWafy001/anonymous-questions/README.md

-This is an app where you can write a question and let people answer it anonymouslly.
+This is an app where you can write a question and let people answer it anonymously.
 Only the question creator need to create an account, so that the answers will be sent to his/her email inbox

 # Env Variables